The weak Beauville--Bogomolov decomposition in characteristic $p\geq 0$: General preliminaries

 \subsection{Albanese morphism}

 For the arithmetic applications, we shall work over perfect non-necessarily algebraically closed field.
 In this context the \emph{Albanese morphism} of a normal complete variety $X$ is an initial object in the category of morphism $X \to T$, where $T$ are torsors over abelian varieties.
 It exists by the detailed discussion provided in the Mathoverflow answer \cite{MO_Albanese}.

-\begin{proposition} Let $X$ be a normal projective variety defined over a perfect field $k$.
+More precisely, in the fifth paragraph the author claims that the Albanese is a torsor under the maximal abelian subvariety of the reduced part of the Picard scheme.
+In particular, this behaves well with respect to base change over extensions of perfect fields (such extensions preserve reducedness).
+All these arguments are already present in Serre's original work \cite{Serre_Morphismes_universels_variete_d_Albanese}.
+More modern treatments are in \cite{Wittenberg_On_Albanese_torsors_and_the_elemntary_obstruction,Achter_Casalaina-Martin_Vial_A_complete_answer_to_Albanese_base_change_for_incomplete_varieties}. \begin{proposition} Let $X$ be a normal projective variety defined over a perfect field $k$.
 Then the dimension of the Albanese variety $\dim \Alb_X$ is equal to $\frac{1}{2}H^1(X_{\et},\QQ_\ell)$. \end{proposition}

 \begin{proof} After base extension, we may assume that $X$ has a rational point.
 Then the Albanese variety is isomorphic to the dual $\Pic^0(X)_{\rm red}^{\vee}$ (see \cite[Theorem 5.3]{Badescu_Algebraic_surfaces}), and consequently the statement follows from \autoref{prop:picard_variety_basic_properties}. \end{proof}